Clinical Psychology Unit

 We recognise that the interview day is busy and many people feel anxious.
 Our current trainees provide support for the candidates throughout the interview day.
 These trainees are not involved in any evaluation of the candidates and are available to answer questions, and help candidates to navigate the department as they attend each part of the interview process.
 We also provide a quiet room for candidates who may prefer some time away from the other interview candidates during the process.

-Offers are subject to candidates satisfying Enhanced Disclosure and Barring (DBS) checks; Occupational Health screening procedures; Human Resources requirements; and providing agreement to the sharing of information between the University and the NHS as part of the training process.
+Offers are subject to candidates satisfying Enhanced Disclosure & Barring (DBS) checks; Occupational Health screening procedures; Human Resources requirements; and providing agreement to the sharing of information between the University and the NHS as part of the training process.
 Entering the profession of clinical psychology involves adhering to appropriate standards of professional behaviour.
 Offers are also subject to the requirement of signature of an Entry Agreement, which clearly articulates these responsibilities.
 The University of Sheffield is committed to ensuring that all candidates for professional training programmes are fully appraised of such requirements, prior to application for any course.
-A copy of the Entry Agreement is available on our website and is provided to candidates for information with any offer of interview.
+A copy of this agreement is provided to candidates for information with any offer of interview and is also available on the Programme website.

 Due to the large numbers of applicants to the Programme, the anonymisation of applications, and the administrative load of the admissions process, we are unable to offer feedback on the short-listing process.
 However, if you attend for interview we aim to provide telephone feedback sessions following the completion of the interview process.
 These feedback appointments are available to candidates who have not been successful in the interviews.